How to be a WV Can’t Wait Candidate

-- We will never punch down–we promise to remember that our fight is with the wealthy Good Old Boys Club in Charleston, and not with each other.
+- We will never punch down–we promise to remember that our fight is with the wealthy Good Old Boys Club and not with each other.
 We promise never to blame those who have been hurt for their pain.

 - Want to receive the full backing of the WV Can’t Wait movement?
 Email firstname.lastname@example.org to learn how you can be listed on the website, gain volunteer support, receive candidate training and more!
 Make sure to tell us your name, contact information, and what office you are seeking.

 - Want a candidate to sign the pledge?
 Ask them to pledge to refuse corporate PAC money and email email@example.com for info about how to sign.

 - This pledge is not an endorsement.
 It’s a way for candidates to publicly commit to running a campaign on the side of West Virginians–not out-of-state landowners, monopolies, and big banks.